chrisaberson/pwr2ppl/README.md

 Analyses range from simple approaches such as t-test and correlations to multifactor ANOVA (between and within subjects, linear mixed model approaches) and regression-based approaches (basic multiple regression, moderated regression, mediation, and logistic regression).
+Recent additional focus on improving mediation approaches through addition of joint signficance tests and conditional process models.

 These protocols accompany the book [*Applied Power Analysis for the Behavioral Sciences (2nd